-The strategy for the CMZ Rule Group is intended to answer a set of critical questions that address uncertainties concerning CMZ delineation and effectiveness (Table 22).
+The strategy for the CMZ Rule Group is to answer a set of critical questions that address uncertainties concerning CMZ delineation and effectiveness (Table 22).
 The first question arises from the need to identify and delineate the CMZ so that the prescriptions can be implemented as intended.
-The rule assumes that the CMZ can be identified and that the extent of the CMZ can be and will be consistently delineated by landowners.
-This assumption has high uncertainty because, although many CMZs are relatively easy to recognize, their boundaries are difficult to define in the field.
-Incorrect delineation of the CMZ edge results in incorrect placement of the adjacent riparian management zone (RMZ), making it potentially vulnerable to channel disturbance.
+The rule assumes that the CMZ can be identified and that the extent of the CMZ can be consistently delineated by landowners.
+This assumption has high uncertainty because, although many CMZs are relatively easy to evaluate, their boundaries may be difficult to estimate and delineate depending on the quality of remote sensing data and resolution of geomorphic features in the field.
+Incorrect delineation of the CMZ edge results in incorrect placement of the adjacent riparian management zone (RMZ), making the channel potentially vulnerable to losing riparian protection.

 The second question addresses the future patterns of channel migration.
-The CMZ rule is based on the assumption that the area subject to channel migration during the last 100 years will not shift during the next 100 years.
-A high level of uncertainty exists for this assumption because changes in land use and other factors (i.e., in channel wood, sediment, and flow) during the next 100 years could change the frequency of channel avulsion (the most common form of channel migration in forested conditions).
+The CMZ rule assumes that mechanisms of past channel migration will continue to occur in the future.
+Uncertainty exists for this assumption because changes in fluvial processes, and potentially land management (i.e., conversion, forest practices) as well as other factors (i.e., climatic drivers and riverine processes, including in-channel wood, sediment, and flow) could change the frequency and spatial extent of channel migration.